-Bachelorâ™s degree in engineering, project management, construction management or related field required.
+Bachelorâ™s degree in engineering, project management, construction management or related field.

-Two years of experience in project design, construction management or similar required.
+Experience in project design, construction management or similar.

-Previous experience with preparation of construction budgets and schedules is preferred.
+Previous experience with preparation of construction budgets and schedules.

-Previous experience of working on projects or within a project team; documenting process, procedures and/or requirements preferred.
+Previous experience of working on projects or within a project team; documenting process, procedures and/or requirements.

 Technical Knowledge or Skills:

-Strong written and verbal communication skills and the ability to develop relationships with University clients and stakeholders at all levels required;
+Strong written and verbal communication skills and the ability to develop relationships with University clients and stakeholders at all levels.

-Strong interpersonal skills and the ability to collaborate with in-house and external professional, technical, and administrative support staff required;
+Strong interpersonal skills and the ability to collaborate with in-house and external professional, technical, and administrative support staff.

-Ability to perform within deadlines and solve problems proactively through effective planning and strong organizational skills required;
+Ability to perform within deadlines and solve problems proactively through effective planning and strong organizational skills.

-Ability to work independently and manage own workflow required;
+Ability to work independently and manage own workflow.

-Proficiency with MS Office software including MS PowerPoint, MS Project required;
+Proficiency with MS Office software including MS PowerPoint, MS Project.

-Ability to multi-task in a fast paced environment required;
+Ability to "multi-task" in a fast paced environment.

 Ability to read and interpret construction documents is preferred.

-Basic familiarity with building design methodologies, building systems, contracting procedures, and construction practices preferred.
+Basic familiarity with building design methodologies, building systems, contracting procedures, and construction practices.